Software-Applications/restaurant-analysis-py/README.md

 These values have been harcoded in the script.
 No further action is needed at your end, unless you want to change the scope

+## Software Output
+The following data visuals will be created
+  + Restaurant Performance – a bar chart to show how the NYC restaurants performed overall.
+The performance of restaurants has been classified using restaurant rating.
+    + Rating = 5 then ‘Exceptional’
+    + Rating = 4 or 4.5 then ‘Very Good’
+    + Rating = 3 or 3.5 then ‘Average’
+    + Otherwise poor
+  It shows how the competition is performing at a high level

+  + Popular Cuisines – shows the which cuisines are more compared to others by counting the number of reviews each cuisine got.
+The assumption is that cuisines that are more popular have more visitors and hence more reviews on Yelp.
+  + Rating vs Popularity – Cross sectional scatter plot that compares cuisines against Rating and Popularity metrics.
+The scatter plot is divided into 4 quadrants to identify  leaders clearly.
+  + Aggregate Sentiment Reviews – Show an average of positive and negative sentiment for each cuisine.
+It gives a general idea of how good or bad each cuisine in NYC and compares with sentiments of other cuisines.
+Provides insights about competition at a Cuisine level.
+  + Adjective Word Cloud – gives you some important adjectives people use to describe their experiences.
+Using this visual, investors can learn customer expectations
+  + Noun Word Cloud – gives you some important nouns people use to describe experiences.
+Using this visual, investors can learn about customer expectations

 ## Prerequisites

   + Anaconda 4.6.14 # (Earlier versions of Anaconda could work too.
 I built this application using v 4.6.14)